List of Blade Runner characters: K

-KD6-3.7 ("K" for short) is a Nexus-9 replicant model created to obey and works as a "blade runner" for the LAPD, hunting down and "retiring" rogue older model replicants.
-K is aware he is a replicant, and like the rest of his line, was programmed with implanted memories to aid his mental stability—though the new model replicants are fully aware that these fake memories never really happened, to them or other people, but are fictional fabrications.
-In contrast to Deckard in the first film, a human blade runner who suspects that what he thinks are his real memories might actually be implanted, K is a replicant blade runner, who begins to suspect that his implanted memories are actually real.
-When he begins to suspect that he may be Rachael's child, and thus a "real" person, Joi suggests that he needs a real name and picks "Joe" for him.
-Both the name "K" and the nickname "Joe" are allusions to Franz Kafka's existential novel The Trial.
+KD6-3.7, Officer K, or K for short, is a Nexus-9 replicant model created to obey authority no matter what and work as a "blade runner" for the Los Angeles Police Department, hunting down and "retiring" rogue older replicant models.
+He was portrayed by Ryan Gosling.

+K is aware he is a replicant, and like the rest of his line, was programmed with implanted memories to aid his mental stability—though the new model replicants are fully aware that these fake memories never really happened, to them or other people, but are actually fabrications.
+K begins to suspect that his implanted memories are actually real.
+When he starts to believe that he may be Rachael's child, and thus a "real" person, Joi suggests that he needs a real name and picks "Joe" for him.
+Both the name "K" and the nickname "Joe" are allusions to the protagonist character 'Josef K' in Franz Kafka's existential novel The Trial.

-Officer K was played by Ryan Gosling.
+At the end of the film, after sustaining a severe injury from Luv and taking Deckard to his daughter Dr. Stelline, K lies on the stairs outside her facility and bleeds out, his fate unclear.

 Joi

 Joi is an artificial intelligence projected as a hologram, designed and commercially sold by Wallace Corporation to be a fully customizable live-in romantic companion.
-K, an artificial intelligence himself, has a Joi copy but treats her as a person, and tries to have a real romantic relationship with her, while wondering about how "real" it can truly be given that she is programmed to like him.
-K obtains a mobile "emanator" unit for her at the beginning of the film, a control unit or hologram projector which he can transport in his coat, allowing Joi to accompany him anywhere in the world.
-Joi is nonetheless intangible and cannot physically interact with her surroundings.
-Played by Ana de Armas.
+K, an artificial intelligence himself, has a customized Joi copy but attempts to treat her as a person and to have a romantic relationship with her, while wondering about how "real" it can truly be given that she is programmed to like him.
+At the beginning of the film, K obtains a mobile "emanator" unit for her, a control unit or hologram projector which he can transport in his coat, allowing Joi to accompany him anywhere in the world.
+Joi is nonetheless intangible and cannot truly interact with her physical surroundings, aside from being able to light K's cigarette and syncing her hologram with Mariette's body and movements while having "sex" with K through Mariette.
+K's copy of Joi is destroyed when Luv crushes the emanator, and he is later depressed when a giant holographic Joi with factory settings interacts with him, devoid of the memories of his own copy.

+She was portrayed by Ana de Armas.